-I want to, first of all, thank the chairman of the Subcommittee on Africa, the gentleman from Michigan [Mr. Wolfel, for the outstanding leadership that he has provided during this debate.
+I want to, first of all, thank the chairman of the Subcommittee on Africa, the gentleman from Michigan [Mr. WOLPE], for the outstanding leadership that he has provided during this debate.
 I want to thank all of my colleagues for the high level of debate in which they have participated here on the floor of the House.

-However, I must rise in opposition to the amendment by the gentleman from Wisconsin [Mr. Gunderson].
+However, I must rise in opposition to the amendment by the gentleman from Wisconsin [Mr. GUNDERSON].
 For ultimately there are four things that are wrong with this amendment.

 First, there is a call for the institution of the Sullivan principles, a sense of Congress that the Sullivan principles ought to be implemented.
 Even the Senate decided not to have a sense of Congress resolution.
 They decided to make the Sullivan principles mandatory.
-But more importantly, the issue is not whether to implement Sullivan or not to implement Sullivan.
-For, indeed, Dr. Sullivan has made his position very clear.
-He states in articles that have already been partially quoted here today that he is for those principles which American companies should implement so that they will not be guilty of practicing apartheid inside of American owned plants in South Africa.
-There is no violation of South African law for any American company to do that.
+But more importantly, the issue is not whether to implement Sulcompany to do that.
 American companies ought to be doing that and we should not even need a sense of Congress or a mandatory rule to say that American companies in South Africa ought to provide freedom, justice, and equal opportunity.
 But, some are suggesting here today that these principles will change or affect the political structure of apartheid.
-Even Dr. Sullivan, in oped pieces in the Philadelphia Inquirer, the Washington Post, and the New York Times, makes it clear that his principles address a very narrow problem, and that is that American corporations not practice the insidious system of apartheid within their walls.
+Even Dr. Sullivan, in op-ed pieces in the Philadelphia Inquirer, the Washington Post, and the New York Times, makes it clear that his principles address a very narrow problem, and that is that American corporations not practice the insidious system of apartheid within their walls.